Defining Exit Velocity, the Age Chart, and Its Effect on Distance

-Some pros produce an average exit velocity of more than 90 mph, with Giancarlo Stanton holding the current record for exit velocity at 122.2 mph.
+MLB exit velocity of more than 90 mph is common, with Giancarlo Stanton holding the current record for MLB exit velocity at 122.2 mph.

 One of the most important factors in determining exit velocity is bat speed.
-Bat speed is the speed the sweet spot of the bat is travelling when it makes contact with the ball.
+Proper Bat speed measurement should track the speed the tip of the bat directly prior to contact with the ball.
 The more bat speed a hitter can generate, the greater the exit velocity.